BeatLink/BlockURL/README.md

 # BlockURL

-Firefox Extension to block a specific URL or link
+BlockURL is a firefox extension to block a specific URL or link.
+Unlike other blockers, it doesnt work on a domain or subdomain but a specific url.
+This is mainly useful for blocking visited articles, videos, pages and other content

 ## Sync Server
-BlockURL requires a sync server to store the list of blocked URLs.
-The main way of deployment is via docker
+BlockURL uses a Python Flask Sync Server in order to store all of the URLs that are blocked as well as the text for the blocked page.
+This sync server is hosted on DockerHub

+## Usage
+First you will need to install the sync server via dockerhub.
+Once installed, install the addon and go to settings then set the sync server url.

+## Development

-### Development
+### Development Sync Server Setup

-#### Setting Up Development Environment
 1. Run the below commands

 ```bash